uom-resquant/modelling_book/index.Rmd

 # Preface {-}

 This study material is designed to introduce Criminology students at the University of Manchester to the use of data science in crime research and practice.
-This is an improved version of [the material](https://jjmedinaariza.github.io/modelling_book/) originally developed by Juanjo Medina and Reka Solymosi, and is currently being updated and maintained by Thiago Oliveira - thiago.oliveira@manchester.ac.uk and Ana Nicoriciu - anamaria.nicoriciu@manchester.ac.uk.
+This is an improved version of [the material](https://jjmedinaariza.github.io/modelling_book/) originally developed by Juanjo Medina and Reka Solymosi, and is currently being updated and maintained by Ana Nicoriciu - anamaria.nicoriciu@manchester.ac.uk and Sam Langton - samuel.langton@manchester.ac.uk.

 This lab note is a work in process.
 If you have any suggestions or find any errors, please don't hesitate to contact us by submitting an issue to the [GitHub repository](https://github.com/uom-resquant/modelling_book).
 We appreciate your feedback and will use it to improve the material for future students.